CIG-UCL/polaffini/README.md

 python ~/tests/ainostics/dwarp/register.py -M <path-to-dwarp-public-directory>/diffeo2mni.h5\
                                            -m <path-to-moving-image>\
                                            -ms <path-to-moving-segmentation>\
-                                           -oi <path-to-moved-image>
+                                           -oi <path-to-moved-image>\
-                                           -os <path-to-moved-segmentation>
+                                           -os <path-to-moved-segmentation>\
                                            -g mni1\
                                            -polaffini 1 -omit_labs 2 41 -downf 2
 ```

-Use `-h` to display help.\
+Use `-h` to show more options and display help.\
 `diffeo2mni.h5` is a pre-trained model depicted in section Resources.
-You can instead provide the path to another model trained as depicted in section Training a new registration model from scratch.
+You can instead provide the path to another model trained as depicted in section Training a new registration model from scratch.\
 `-g mni1` indicates that the geometry (orientation + image dimensions + voxel size) image used for resampling is the MNI template with voxel size 1 mm isotropic.\
-`-os 1` toggles the output of the moved segmentations (in one-hot encoding) so that they can be leveraged during the training of the model.
+`-os 1` toggles the output of the moved segmentations (in one-hot encoding) so that they can be leveraged during the training of the model.\
-`-polaffini 1` indicates the POLAFFINI is performed.
+`-polaffini 1` indicates the POLAFFINI is performed.\
 `-omit_labs 2 41` will omit those labels for POLAFFINI as they are too big (whole left and right white matter) so taking their centroids is a bit meaningless.\